Eastern Edge Artist-Run Centre is located at 72 Harbour Drive (see map) in downtown St. John’s, NL.

 Eastern Edge staff members speak and write fluently in English, with limited board members having moderate French-speaking skills.

 Eastern Edge Artist-Run Centre is a welcoming space for children of all ages.
 It is the responsibility of the parent or guardian of the child to ensure that the current programming or event is appropriate for their child.

 Eastern Edge does have programming that is dry and for all-ages, however most opening receptions or evening events we do operate our bar and there is alcohol on site.
 We do not allow or condone the use of outside alcohol or drug substances in the space, nor are individuals permitted to bring alcohol from inside the Gallery outside or in the building hallways.

 Free & PWYC Entry

-In 2019 Eastern Edge Gallery will be extending its accessibility initiatives through a designated fund.
+In 2019 Eastern Edge extended its accessibility initiatives through a designated fund.
 This is an annual limited fund of $2,000 to be split into stipends of $200 for up to 10 recipients, which can be applied to by Eastern Edge members in good standing and exhibiting artists by clicking here.